Key Takeaways:

 Summer Courses Count as Prior-Year Financial Aid

 Another reason to consider summer classes is that they’re technically considered part of the prior academic year’s financial aid package.
-This means that students who take summer classes can actually divide key student loans and grant programs into three parts, rather than two, and spread their financial aid out in a way that reduces their student loan borrowing requirements during future semesters.
+This means that students who take summer classes can divide key student loans and grant programs into three parts, rather than two, and spread their financial aid out in a way that reduces their student loan borrowing requirements during future semesters.

 A Great Opportunity to Add Value to a Degree Program